Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 The above magnificent photgraph of Kiodo Unyu's largest ship, YAMASHIRO MARU, with a sail furled on a forward yard, was taken in Sydney Harbour by the photographer Alfred William Buchanan Dufty (1858–1924).
 The Royal Navy ensign on the foremast signifies that the vessel is headed for a British port, and possibly that the British master is qualified as a Royal Navy officer.
 The houseflag on the mainmast is that of Nippon Yusen Kaisha, formed by the merger, each of two red stripes signifying one of the companies in the merger.

 A company based in French Indochina which developed services to China was La Soc.
 Service Subventionne des Correspondences Fluviales au Tonkin, Haiphong, better known as Marty & d'Abbadie.
+The above image is of the HANOI, built in Sunderland for that owner in 1893.
+The image is taken from a postcard found in the Northeast of the United States about 50 years ago by Bill Schell's father.
+It notates a voyage taken from Haiphong to Hong Kong in 1907.
 An illustrated fleet list is in the PDF at right.

 The Compania Maritima, formed through merger in the Philippines in the late-1890s, became that country's best known steamship company.
 Its vessels were initially concentrated on domestic routes, but also visited Chinese ports.
 The next PDF is an illustrated fleetlist of that company's postwar vessels.

 Another major Philippine steamship company was run by the Madrigal family.
 An illustrated fleetlist of that company's postwar vessels is attached at right.